pulumi/registry/themes/default/content/registry/packages/equinix-metal/installation-configuration.md

 ---
 title: Equinix Metal Setup
-meta_desc: This page provides an overview of how to setup the Equinix Metal SDK to manage and provision resources.
+meta_desc: Provides an overview of how to setup the Equinix Metal SDK to manage and provision resources.
 layout: installation
 ---